Safety and Tolerability of ABM-1310 in Patients With Advanced Solid Tumors

 - .
 Patients who have received chemotherapy, targeted therapy or immunotherapy ≤ 4 weeks prior to starting study drug or who have not recovered from side effects of such therapy, except:

 - ≤ 6 weeks for nitrosourea or mitomycin-C

 - ≤ 5 half-lives or 2 weeks for small molecule inhibitor treatment, whichever is longer

 - .
-Patients who have received wide field radiotherapy ≤ 4 weeks or limited field radiation for palliation ≤ 2 weeks, prior whole-brain radiotherapy (WBRT) ≤ 4 weeks or stereotactic radiosurgery (SRS) ≤ 2 weeks prior to starting study drug or patients who have not recovered from side effects of such therapy
+Patients who have received wide field radiotherapy ≤ 4 weeks, limited field radiation for palliation ≤ 2 weeks, prior whole-brain radiotherapy (WBRT) ≤ 4 weeks or stereotactic radiosurgery (SRS) ≤ 2 weeks (one week for patients with CNS tumor such as GBM or with brain metastasis) prior to starting study drug or patients who have not recovered from side effects of such therapy

 - .
 Patients who have undergone major surgery ≤ 4 weeks in general prior to starting study drug or who have not recovered from side effects of such therapy.
 However, a minimum of 2 weeks recovery time from major surgery prior to starting study drug is acceptable if in investigator's opinion the patient has recovered from surgery.

 - .
 Patients who are currently receiving treatment with therapeutic doses of warfarin sodium or any other coumarin-derivative anticoagulants